rolly9992/Project4/README.md

 # Data Science Project #4 – SPY vs SPY comparing investing directly in the SPY vs picking individual stocks that make up the SPY.

+## Description of the project

+This project started as a friendly arguement with a coworker about how to invest for retirement.
+He thought investing in the SPY was a good idea since you'll get market returns.
+I thought perhaps people should look into individual stocks, particularly those that make up the SPY since those stocks are driving the SPY.
+Some would do better than others right?
+This project aimed to find out if it was possible to create an algorithm using standard financial statement data on a quarterly basis, along with quarterly rolling average prices.
+Would picking individual stocks do better or worse than the SPY as far as quarterly returns go?

 ## The Dataset

 For this project, I am pulling data from Alpha Vantage.
 While there is a free tier, it is limited to only 25 pulls per day.
 To pull the entire data set, there is a $50 per month charge.
 So to pull everything you’d have to sign up for at least 1 month.